Skip to Main Content

 • Close X

-Caribou, formerly known as MotoRefi, offers competitive auto refinance loans through its network of lenders.
-These lenders range from credit unions to community banks.
+Caribou offers competitive auto refinance loans through its network of lenders, ranging from credit unions to community banks.
 Drivers can benefit from its quick online process combined with the expertise of its team of loan experts.

-Kevin Bennet, CEO of Caribou, describes the mission as helping drivers from a variety of backgrounds save money and take control of their finances.
-It handles the heavy lifting when it comes to refinancing, and it offers auto insurance options to support this mission.
+Kevin Bennett, CEO of Caribou, describes Caribou’s mission as helping drivers from a variety of backgrounds save money and take control of their finances.
+It handles the heavy lifting of refinancing.

 Do you qualify?

-Caribou does not disclose specific requirements when it comes to income or credit, but you can expect a soft credit pull that will not affect your credit score when you prequalify.
-But if you do choose a loan and follow through with an application the process will include a hard credit pull.
+Caribou has a minimum credit score requirement of 640 and a minimum monthly income of $2,000.
+Both are fairly standard auto loan refinancing requirements.
+You can expect a soft credit pull that will not affect your credit score when you prequalify.
+If you do choose a loan and follow through with an application, the process will include a hard credit pull.

-Regarding vehicle requirements, it should have positive equity and no more than 120,000 miles — some lenders in Caribou’s network accept vehicles with as many as 200,000 miles.
+Your car should have positive equity and no more than 120,000 miles.
 Cars, trucks, SUVs and other passenger vehicles are eligible for refinancing, but they must not be used for commercial purposes.

 What we like and what we don’t like